 - Obstruction or disruption of teaching, research, administration, studying, services, or other College activities;

 - Disturbing or endangering the peace or comfort of others, including by noise;

 - Public urination

-- Misconduct related to drugs and alcohol, such as:
+- Misconduct related to alcohol, such as:

 - Offenses related to underage drinking, including: use or possession of alcohol by students under the age of 21; providing alcohol to individuals under the age of 21;

 - Use or possession of alcohol or open containers in any prohibited areas;

 - Other violations of laws or College policies (including Residence Life policies) relating to drugs or alcohol.

 - Misconduct related to Drugs other than Cannabis

 - Driving under the influence of alcohol or drugs;